Topical Collagen and the Limits of Skincare

 • Giving the skin a smoother, more even finish

-This is a real, visible effect, and it’s not imaginary.
 It’s just important to understand that this plumpness comes from hydration and surface smoothing, not from rebuilding collagen inside the skin.

 For the same reason, collagen in rinse-off products like cleansers doesn’t add meaningful value, as there isn’t enough contact time for even collagen’s surface benefits to matter.